Dan Gronkowski: Detroit Lions

-Gronkowski was drafted 255th overall (2nd to last) by the Detroit Lions in the 2009 NFL Draft.
+Gronkowski was selected 255th overall (2nd to last) by the Detroit Lions in the 2009 NFL draft.
 On June 25, 2009, he signed a three-year $1.21 million deal, which included a signing bonus of around $26,000.
 He was waived on September 5, 2009, and signed to the Lions' practice squad a day later.

 Gronkowski was promoted to the active roster on December 1, 2009, after tight end Brandon Pettigrew was placed on injured reserve due to a knee injury.
 He caught his first pass against the Baltimore Ravens on December 13.
 He was waived on December 17, and re-signed to Lions' practice squad on December 20.

 After his practice squad contract expired, Gronkowski was signed to a future reserve contract on January 5, 2010.

 Denver Broncos

 He was traded to the Denver Broncos on September 4, 2010, for cornerback Alphonso Smith.
 He was released on September 3, 2011.